-- 18.1 A transfer form for shares in certificated form must be delivered to the office where the Register is kept (or any other place the Directors may decide).
-The transfer form must have with it: - (a) the share certificate for the shares to be transferred; and - (b) any other evidence which the Directors ask for to prove that the person wanting to make the transfer is entitled to do so.
+- (a) the share certificate for the shares to be transferred; and - (b) any other evidence which the Directors ask for to prove that the person wanting to make the transfer is entitled to do so.

-- 18.2 A transfer form for shares in certificated form must be signed, or made effective in some other way, by the person making the transfer. - 18.3 The person making a transfer will be treated as continuing to be the shareholder until the name of the person the share is being transferred to is put on the Register for that share. - 18.4 If we register a transfer, or if the Directors have any grounds for suspecting fraud, we can keep the transfer form.
+- 18.2 A transfer form for shares in certificated form must be signed, or made effective in some4 other way, by the person making the transfer. - Formatted: Bullets and Numbering - The person making a transfer will be treated as continuing to be the shareholder until the name of the person the share is being transferred to is put on the Register for that share. - 18.4 If we register a transfer, or if the Directors have any grounds for suspecting fraud, we can keep the transfer form.
 Otherwise, if the Directors refuse to register a transfer, the transfer form will be returned, when notice of refusal is given, to the person lodging it. - 18.5 A transfer form cannot be used to transfer more than one class of shares.
 Each class of shares needs a separate form. - 18.6 We do not charge a fee for transferring shares or registering changes relating to the ownership of shares. - 18.7 Transfers cannot be in favour of more than four joint holders. - 18.8 A transfer form must be properly stamped by HM Revenue & Customs (or its successor if any) for payment of stamp duty where this is required.